-- “More than a million” other Google display partners
+- “More than a million” other Google display ads partners

 All said, Google promises that GDN advertisers have the potential to reach people across two million sites, reaching over 90% of internet users.
 You can even still manage your GDN campaigns using your existing AdWords account.

 By spreading your bets across Paid Search and GDN, you create a massive web to catch possible leads wherever they happen to browse.

 GDN Provides a Low Cost Per Click for Adwords B2B Campaigns

-AdWords can filter audiences using several segmenting options, but the ultimate signals for relevance remain rooted in keywords.
-Traditionally, those offering B2B services didn’t mind because targeting for certain keywords could generate huge impressions.
+Google Ads can filter audiences using several segmenting options, but the ultimate signals for relevance remain rooted in keywords.
+Traditionally, those offering AdWords B2B services didn’t mind because targeting for certain keywords could generate huge impressions.
 But, since competition for certain service-related B2B keywords has soared in recent years, you have to raise your bid to be competitive.

 This problem stems from low supply of available AdWords slots and high demand.
 GDN, on the other hand, has a relatively near-infinite supply, so much that CPCs typically sit in a more reasonable range.
 You can therefore generate a fair amount of impressions at a lower going rate, reducing your CPL effectively.

-Powerful targeting options make GDN even more beneficial.
+Powerful targeting options make GDN advertising even more beneficial.
 You can find very specific audience segments within hundreds of thousands of potential sites using custom filters.